Intent-Bound Surgical Procedure Execution

 What This Application Specifies

-Surgeon intent enters the architecture as a credentialed declaration: intended procedure, intended approach, intended sub-phase boundaries, intended escalation profile (when to halt for surgeon review).
-The intent admits through composite admissibility before authorizing procedure actuators.
+Surgeon intent enters the architecture as a credentialed declaration: intended procedure (with CPT-coded scope), intended approach (open, laparoscopic, robot-assisted, hybrid), intended sub-phase boundaries (port placement, dissection, anastomosis, closure), intended escalation profile (when to halt for surgeon review, when to revert to manual control, when to summon a second-attending consultation).
+The intent admits through composite admissibility before authorizing procedure actuators — every motor command, every energy delivery, every staple firing references the active intent declaration as a precondition.

 Why It Matters Operationally